This article was updated on June 13th, 2023

 If you have high food costs, you run the risk of missing out on sales, which in turn makes your wastage levels too high.

 To work out your total food cost, take the total cost of a dish’s ingredients and divide it by the sale price.
 Compare your options for raw ingredients from different vendors and use a cloud-based POS system to monitor your inventory.

 In the restaurant business, technology can make your entire process easier and more streamlined.
 It can seamlessly take on your front-end and back-end operations, and this gives you complete control.
 Install and use a POS system to handle orders and track inventory.

 When you look at starting a restaurant business in Dubai, you need to have realistic cost measures in mind.
 Costs vary, but a common ballpark figure for setting up a restaurant business in Dubai is between AED 500,000 and AED 1.25 million as an initial outlay.
 The total costs will depend on your suppliers, lease value and the licensing authority.
 Bear in mind the following when working out some of your costs.

-Are you looking at expanding your F&B concept into the Middle East and need to understand if your model will work?
+Are you looking at expanding your F&B concept into the UAE?
 Do you require market research on the F&B industry in the UAE?
 Do you want help starting your new restaurant in Dubai?
 Or your current restaurant needs to be re-examined to identify ways to cut costs such as: reducing sponsorship fees or examining the operating mode?
 Maybe you have questions or concerns?
-Either way, reach out to our professional and experienced team by email firstname.lastname@example.org or call +971 4 878 6240.
+Either way, reach out to our professional and experienced team by emailing [email protected] or calling +971 4 878 6240.
 We look forward to speaking to you soon.